 This weekend we have, what has become an annual, Christmas Cooking Baking Party.
-Three days of cookie baking, some holiday drink sampling and general silliness. last weekend we made over 30 different recipes of cookies and Christmas square – ranging from traditional to just for fun stuff.
+Three days of cookie baking, some holiday drink sampling and general silliness.
+Last year we made over 30 different recipes of cookies and Christmas squares – ranging from traditional to just for fun stuff.
 The sugar rush will last for days.
-It is exhausting.
+It will be exhausting.
 My feet will hurt.
 And I am so looking forward to it.

 Today I have one of Zoe’s recipes – Two-Bite Nutella Brownies.
 She couldn’t wait for the Cookie Baking Party – and I don’t blame her, we are talking about a three-ingredient recipe featuring Nutella.
 Clearly there is no need to wait to try something like that.